 It’s not so much that we want Claire to be our best friend—with the kinds of messes she gets herself into, that might prove kind of dangerous—but maybe a really cool mentor we meet with once a year in a completely safe and neutral space where there is no danger of sadist Dragoon captains, pirates, witches or vengeful teenagers.
 There is a lot to be learned from Claire.
 How to keep your head up in hard times.
 How to follow your heart.
 How to stand up for what you believe in.
 How to tune out the haters.
 How to make the most of herbs and berries.
 How to be your own champion.

 So thank you, Diana Gabaldon, for giving us years and years book-loving joy with the greatest protagonist imaginable.
 And Claire?
 Co-latha-brieth sona dhut, Sassenach.
 Sorry to show up to the party empty-handed, but you’ve already got a Jamie, and you’ve never been a stingy lass.

-Will you be celebrating Claire’s birthday by re-reading your favorite Outlander passages or re-watching episodes 1-8?
-Check out my list of the best moments of season one…so far.
+Will you be celebrating Claire’s birthday by re-reading your favorite Outlander passages or re-watching the best episodes?
+Check out All Things Outlander for more obsessenach coverage.